iexcloud/docs/source/getting-started/write-and-read-a-record.md

-# Writing and Fetching a Record
+# Write and Read a Record

-As with any database, you can add individual records to Apperate and fetch them.
+As with any database, you can write individual records to Apperate and read them back.
 You can do this manually in the UI or do it programmatically using the REST API.

-Here we'll add and fetch a record using the REST API.
+Here we'll add a record and get it back using the REST API.
 We'll create a dataset for news events (e.g., news related to financial data), add a news event record, and fetch that record.

 **Prerequisites:**